Compliance Just Got Easier: Stay ahead of regulatory changes with instant notifications on updates that matter.

 In practical terms, this means:

-- After a CMV driver provides a medical certificate (wallet card) and any applicable variances/exemptions to the state that issued the CDL, the expiration date of the certificate as well as other details about the driver’s medical certification are then placed in the CDL database for tracking by the state.
-The driver then must submit each subsequent medical certificate to the state in order to maintain an active CDL for interstate commerce.
+- For drivers still licensed in states that are not yet compliant with the National Registry Certification Integration Phase 2 or NRII, a CDL driver must provide a medical certificate (wallet card) and any applicable variances/exemptions to the state that issued the CDL, the expiration date of the certificate as well as other details about the driver’s medical certification are then placed in the CDL database for tracking by the state.
+The driver then must submit each subsequent medical certificate to the state in order to maintain an active CDL for interstate commerce until their state of licensing transitions to NRII.

 - The state has to make sure the driver is medically qualified before issuing, renewing, or upgrading a CDL, and has to add the driver’s medical qualification status to the driver’s driving record.